TIEmerald/KNVAppleKnowledgeBase/Threading/ThreadManagement/README.md

 > **Note:** An alternative to using the initWithTarget:selector:object: method is to subclass NSThread and override its main method.
 You would use the overridden version of this method to implement your thread's main entry point.

 ### Using POSIX Threads
+POSIX (Portable Operating System Interface) is a set of multiple-thread managing API wrote with C Language.
+Norammly used in Unix-Lick POSIX System, Windows also have a third party package pthreads-w32.

+Normally, we barely use it in iOS development.

 ```objective-c
 #include <assert.h>
 #include <pthread.h>